top of page

 According to the Spanish archaeologist, Tomas Martinez Rodriguez, Sarmisegetusa would be one of the greatest mysteries of mankind, because it was built in such a way that two of the circles of the complex would have been impossible to build without advanced technological help.
 One of the circles calculates the number of days required for a star to rotate around Sirius, and the second calculates the number of days required for Pluto's revolution.
 Both Sirius and Pluto could not be seen by the human eye until the 20th century, when the telescope was invented.

-For more travel destinations or photography, you can follow me on Instagram.
-For travel vlogs, you can subscribe to my Youtube channel.
+For more travel destinations and photos, you can follow me on Instagram.